Last Man Standing (motorcycle race): Course

 The first two 40-mile laps happen during the day and the second two laps at night.
 The top 50 percent of the riders then move on until only 25 riders are left for the fourth and final stage.
 The rider who wins the event is crowned "Last Man Standing" claiming the majority share of prize money made up of entry fees.

 The Course starts with 200 riders, side-by-side.
-Each line-up in a valley with no lines and no trails.
+Each line-up is in a valley with no lines and no trails.
 What awaits the riders is all terrain.
 Across the valley, a signal fire is lit, which is when the riders take off.